DefangLabs/defang-docs/docs/tutorials/updating-your-services.md

 # Updating Your Services

-This page will show you how to update your services in Defang.
+This tutorial will show you how to update your services in Defang.

 ## Updating a Service